doctorfree/MusicPlayerPlus/README.md

 ### Install MusicPlayerPlus from source build

-After successfully building and packaging MusicPlayerPlus with either `./mkpkg`, install the MusicPlayerPlus package with the command:
+After successfully building and packaging MusicPlayerPlus with `./mkpkg`, install the MusicPlayerPlus package with the command:

 ```
 ./Install